Dorset Joint Railway

 Unlike some other locations on the S&DJR, Midsomer Norton appears to have suffered little (if any) rationalisation of its signalling installation during its final years.
 The station was closed to public goods traffic from 15-June-1964, but coal traffic continued until the closure of Norton Hill Colliery on 12-February-1966.
 The signal-box closed on 6-March-1966, when passenger services ceased on the whole of the S&DJR and the 'Bath Extension' was closed (except for the retention of short sections at Bath Junction and Radstock for goods traffic).
 Thereafter the station remained unused and increasingly derelict until the track was lifted in 1968/69.
 Both platforms remained in place, along with the station building, the goods-shed and the wooden shelter on the Up platform, but sadly the signal-box was demolished in 1973 and its stonework pushed over into the space within the platform.
 Another survivor was the Up Starting signal, which somehow remained standing at the end of the Up platform complete with its arm until it finally disappeared in mysterious circumstances about 1980.
 Bridge 48 over Silver Street was demolished in 1970 (in order to eliminate a height restriction on that road) and the site of Norton Hill Colliery was used eventually for a residential housing development.

 In 1969 the station site was acquired by the Somerset Education Authority and then sold in 1995 to the former Wansdyke District Council, who in turn leased it to the Somerset & Dorset Railway Heritage Trust (S&DRHT) in 1996.
 Since then the S&DRHT has restored the station buildings and platforms, and converted the goods-shed into a workshop, whilst the former stable-block at the rear of the goods yard has been converted into a museum.
 Track has been relayed at the station and the line is being extended southwards towards Chilcompton (extension towards Radstock is hampered by the lack of a bridge over Silver Street).
-The Type 2 signal-box has been recreated on its original site, including re-using the original stonework reclaimed from the demolished base; it houses a 26-lever Stevens & Sons lever-frame (recovered from the former L&SWR SB at Branksome), which is longer than the original in order to cater for the more extensive signalling now required for current-day operations.
-The new SB was commissioned in March 2016 (50 years after closure of its predecessor) and there is now operational signalling once again at Midsomer Norton.
+The Type 2 signal-box has been recreated on its original site, including the re-use of the original stonework reclaimed from the demolished base; it houses a 26-lever Stevens & Sons lever-frame (recovered from the former L&SWR SB at Branksome), which is longer than the original in order to cater for the more extensive signalling now required for current-day operations.
+The new SB was commissioned in March 2016 (50 years after the closure of its predecessor) and there is now operational signalling once again at Midsomer Norton.

 |Views of the restoration of Midsomer Norton station in 2015-17|